Apple announces separate Music, Podcast and TV apps for Mac

-Apple has announced it's releasing separate apps for Music, TV and Podcasts in macOS Catalina, breaking up the iTunes hegemony that's been in place for 18 years, and hammering a nail in the coffin of that messy, neglected software.
+Apple has announced it's releasing separate apps for Music, TV and Podcasts in macOS Catalina later this year, breaking up the iTunes hegemony that's been in place for 18 years, and hammering a nail in the coffin of that messy, neglected software.
 Rumors emerged in April about the separate apps, while screenshots of Music and TV leaked last week.

 Sponsored Links